JoeyStanley/jekyll-for-designers/cv.md

 ### Oral Presentations

+**Joseph A. Stanley**.
+"Generational Change in Formant Trajectories: The Low-Back-Merger Shift in Longview, Washington."
+The 4th Cascadia Workshop in Sociolinguistics.
+Online, May, 2022.

 **Joseph A. Stanley**, Jon Forrest, Lelia Glass, & Margaret E. L. Renwick.
 "Perspectives on Georgia vowels: From legacy to syncrhony."
 The American Dialect Society Annual Meeting.
 Washington, D.C., January 6, 2022.
 <a href="/downloads/220106-ADS-Georgia.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>